 In 1935 Franz Burda earned his first million and immediately invested in new premises.
 At Hauptstrasse 13, the main street in Offenburg, he constructed a modern printing and publishing plant that was 40 meters long and 15 meters wide.
 That same year he had another watershed moment.
 For the first time in his life, he set eyes on a rotogravure printing press at the Scherl publishing company in Berlin.

 "I saw a dream come true here, a piece of equipment I had often imagined.
 This revolutionary new gravure technology became incalculably important for my future.
-It blew my mind: speeds of between 8,000 and 9,000 pages an hour, both sides of the paper printed, and all in a quality that I found simply stunning."
+I was flabbergasted: speeds of between 8,000 and 9,000 pages an hour, both sides of the paper printed, and all in a quality that I found simply stunning."

 "He complained that the Nazis were forcing Jews to give up their businesses and that he was on the brink of bankruptcy.
 The Reiss family, friends of his and owners of the Mannheim company Gebrüder Bauer, wanted to know whether I would Aryanize their company, and had asked him to find out.
 I told Mr. Kahn that I had little interest in doing so.
 He implored me to help his friends, who had found themselves in a desperate situation ...
 A few days later we met in Mannheim and visited Berthold Reiss, his brother Ludwig and their cousin Karl in their offices at Akademiestrasse 12 ....
 At our very first meeting, I told them that I lacked the liquidity to buy the business, that my own fledgling company still needed investments, and that I could not possibly raise a sum estimated at between 750,000 and one million marks.
 They asked me to try and find a partner who could help ...
 A fortnight later, I visited Mr. Fritz from the Südwestdruck printers in Karlsruhe and asked him if he was interested in becoming a partner.
 He agreed, but only on the conditions that we took out equal shares and that I personally managed the company.
 A few days later we traveled to Mannheim and reached an oral agreement."